AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Happens if You Don’t Have Car Insurance in Texas?

 Texas law requires car insurance.
-A lack of valid insurance can result in a $175 fine.
-Texas is more lenient than many states, only assessing a fine rather than suspending licenses for failure to maintain insurance.
+Driving without insurance in Texas can result in a $175 to $350 fine.
+Texas is more lenient than many states, only assessing a fine rather for your first offense than suspending licenses for failure to maintain insurance (a potential penalty for second and subsequent offenses).

 Can You Insure a Car You Don’t Own in Texas?

 Because Texas allows different names on the registration and insurance, it is possible to insure a car you don’t own.
-Suppose you’re just driving a car that you don’t own and unsure about the insurance on the vehicle.
-In that case, you can also get a non-owner insurance policy, which is a liability-only policy.
+If you frequently borrow or rent different cars, you can also get a non-owner insurance policy, which is a liability-only policy.
 This policy helps you meet the legal requirements for insurance.
+If you need to file an SR-22 in Texas but no longer own a car, you can buy a non-owner policy to fulfill the requirement.

 What Is Non-Title Registration in Texas?